Movie Reviews (151-200)

 Somehow this fourth movie seem to retell the entire three films but now for teenagers and an older audience.
 Therefor it feels more of the same.
 Still the dialogue, excellent and character moments are interesting as in the prior films but this film feels overlong and the story bored me this time.

-The Ups: The series continue to add fantastic characters like THAT BITCH, Dolores Umbridge and Luna Lovegood.
+The series continue to add fantastic characters like THAT BITCH, Dolores Umbridge and Luna Lovegood.
 The story seems to finally go to a resolution and become a little more ambitious.
 New director David Yates combine drama, humor and suspense better than any of the directors that have been involved in the films with the exception of Alfonso Curan on the third one.

-The Ups: The first film where the next chapter can't come soon enough for the viewer as characters get killed or change loyalties.
+The first film where the next chapter can't come soon enough for the viewer as characters get killed or change loyalties.
 The story gets pretty gripping in this installment but anyone thinking this was a family movie have to rethink themselves now as this film show now how much depressing and disturbing the films have become.
 By this installment there is also no chance anymore to jump "onboard" as things now are moving so fast and build on things from former installments that one is either a fan or a "don't care" person.

 It is the beginning of the end of a satisfying high quality fantasy action with emotional drama production.
 A gorgeous animation sequence midway is especially memorable, but it is clear in this film that they made this film longer only so that they could split this final chapter in two and squeeze more money out of us as the pace seem to go on halt for a while.